maccooper/raytracer/README.md

 ### Built in Fall 2022 for CSC305 at UVic

 codebase written in C++, takes an input from a text file containing parameters to generate a raytraced image like the one below.
-Outputs a .png file using p6  code supplied by the course instructor.
+Outputs a .ppm file using p6 code supplied by the course instructor.

 ## Example output based on testSpecular.txt